autrainer/autrainer/docs/source/usage/hydra_configurations.rst

 -------------------------

 Configuration files imported through the :ref:`defaults_list` are stored in the :file:`conf/` directory.
-The configuration files are organized in subdirectories (e.g. :file:`conf/dataset/`, :file:`conf/model/`, :file:`conf/optimizer/`, etc.).
+The configuration files are organized in subdirectories (e.g., :file:`conf/dataset/`, :file:`conf/model/`, :file:`conf/optimizer/`, etc.).
 This directory structure tells Hydra where to look for the configuration files.
 The following configuration subdirectories are available: